-This working paper (last updated on October 17, 2010; forthcoming in The Stata Journal), Estimating heterogeneous choice models with oglm, illustrates how oglm can be used to estimate heterogeneous choice and related models.
-It shows that two other models that have appeared in the literature (Allison’s model for group comparisons and Hauser and Andrew’s logistic response model with proportionality constraints) are special cases of a heterogeneous choice model and alternative parameterizations of it.
+This 2010 Stata Journal paper, Fitting heterogeneous choice models with oglm, illustrates how oglm can be used to estimate heterogeneous choice and related models.
+It shows that two other models that have appeared in the literature (Allison's model for group comparisons and Hauser and Andrew's logistic response model with proportionality constraints) are special cases of a heterogeneous choice model and alternative parameterizations of it.
 The paper further argues that heterogeneous choice models may sometimes be an attractive alternative to other ordinal regression models, such as the generalized ordered logit model estimated by gologit2.
 Finally, the paper offers guidelines on how to interpret, test and modify heterogeneous choice models.
 If you want to replicate the analyses, you can download oglm_examples.do and lrpc.dta.
 I thank J. Scott Long, Robert Hauser and Megan Andrew for making their data sets available for this paper.
 (NOTE: Several additional variables not used in the paper can be found in the 74 MB lrpcfull.dta.
 More information on the OCG II data used in the lrpc files can be found at ICPSR.)

 This paper from The Stata Journal discusses the closely related gologit2 program, which estimates many of the same models as oglm.
 Also, this July 2006 presentation (powerpoint or pdf; related handout) discusses "Interpreting and using heterogeneous choice & generalized ordered logit models."
 It raises several issues that users of gologit may not be aware of and argues that heterogeneous choice models (which can be estimated with oglm) can sometimes be an attractive alternative to gologit models.